frankienakama/movie-tickets/README.md

 * user can input age

+* the program will show movie price per adult ticket time and kind

-* the program will show movie price per adult ticket time and kind new movie adult matinee = 5 new movie adult regular = 10 old movie adult matinee = 3 old movie adult regular = 6
+* the program will show movie price per other ticket time and kind

+old movie matinee other age = 2 old movie regular other age = 4 old movie matinee adult = 3 old movie regular adult = 6

-* the program will show movie price per other ticket time and kind new movie for child/old matinee = 4 new movie for child/old regular = 8 old movie for child/old matinee = 2 old movie for child/old regular = 4
+new movie matinee  other age= 4 new movie regular  other age= 8 new movie matinee adult = 5 new movie regular adult = 10